rfielding/whiskeyTango/README.md

   Verifier->>Verifier: make decision about user based on claims from user-token-0
 ```

+> Note: it is possible to use normal RSA with completely public keys.
+With completely public keys, it may be possible for those not explicitly given permission to verify signatures to do so.
+This may be fine for most applications.
+But a goal is to support "signcrypted" tokens.
+The signer may only give out public keys to verify tokens to specific verifiers.
+This allows for possibilities such as derogatory secrets in tokens that verifiers need to know, but their owners do no. It also protects tokens from snooped by middle-men.

+> TODO: it is possible to embed public keys into the signed tokens, so that verifiers can challenge senders for proof of ownership of the token.
+Normally tokens rely on expiration dates to limit the "blast radius" of leaks.

 # Tokens

 Claims in a token should have an expiration date.
 They typically are a set of groups,